Cisplatin/Elope/README.md

 # Elope
 An implementation of the Elo rating system in Python.
+Intended for use with Python v2.7.6.

 TODO: